truenas/documentation/content/Solutions/Integrations/Veeam.md

   All other requirements for the number of Veeam Backup Proxies, and networking dependencies also apply.

 * Number of VMs Backed Up.
-  Numbers are based on max capacity and estimating 100GB per VM and a 2:1 optimal compression ratio.
+  Numbers are based on max capacity and estimate 100GB per VM and a 2:1 optimal compression ratio.
-  Compression and Deduplication settings can radically change the estimates, and Veeam allows for fine tuning.
+  Compression and Deduplication settings can radically change the estimates, and Veeam allows for fine-tuning.

 ### Configuring the Pools, Datasets, and Zvols

 For high-capacity deployments, iXsystems recommends 9+2+1 RAID groups (called virtual devices or vdevs by ZFS terminology).
-This configuration consists of a RAIDZ2 (similar to RAID 6 with tow drive parity so two drives can fail without data loss) with one to two global hot-spares added to the pool.
+This configuration consists of a RAIDZ2 (similar to RAID 6 with tow drive parity so two drives can fail without data loss) with one to two global hot spares added to the pool.
 Pools can include several of these groups, so the capacity can be expanded as needed.
 For example, 390 TB of usable space with 12 TB drives requires four groups and 48 drives.
 Detailed configurations can be discussed with iXsystems sales representatives and engineers.